aitva/blog/README.md

 # blog
-A skeleton for a future blog.
+A Hugo's skeleton for a future blog.
+The name is yet to choose.